 So, a PM 2.5 corresponds to a 2500 nm particle.

 They are widely used in the cosmetic and food industries.
-For example, you may know the E171 in the ingredient list ?
+For example, you may know E171 from the ingredient list.
 These are titanium dioxide nanoparticles used for whiteness: toothpaste, chewing gum, sunscreen, candies…

 Risk = danger X exposure

-Exposure refers to the amount of particles in a volume that can be inhaled and is measurable.
+Exposure refers to the number of particles in a volume that can be inhaled and that is measurable.
 By using a filtration system, exposure can be limited.
 However, the danger of nanoparticles is still not fully understood and refers to the impact on health from a specific particle.

-Regarding PM10 and PM2.5 fine particles, their negative effects on health are well known.
-Increased risk of cardiovascular disease, impaired lung function, and carcinogenic effects have been shown.
+Regarding PM10 and PM2.5 fine particles, they cause well-known negative effects on health.
+The increased risk of cardiovascular diseases, impaired lung function, and carcinogenic effects have been shown.
 In general, they reduce life expectancy.

-They are well present, but the extent of the problem is still not well known today for all nanomaterials.
+They are well present, but the extent of the problem is not well known yet for all nanomaterials.

-However, there is a small problem with measuring air pollution.
+However, there is a slight problem with measuring air pollution.

-Current legislation proposes a framework for emissions for particles at best PM2.5, particularly during periods of peak atmospheric pollution.
+The current legislation proposes a framework for emissions of particles at best PM2.5, especially during periods of peak atmospheric pollution.
 And in this context, the mass of fine particles in suspension is measured in micrograms per cubic meter.

 However, the 3D printer nanoparticles emitted are 10 to 100 times smaller.
 For an equal mass of material, they will be much more numerous.
 This decrease in size and increase in number will optimize their toxicity potential.
 Yet they will not be accounted for.

-The fineness of these particles will allow them to be lodged deeply in the human body, reaching the lungs, blood, internal organs, and brain.
+The thinness of these particles will allow them to be lodged deeply in the human body, reaching the lungs, the blood, the internal organs, and the brain.

-Thus, for the same material, the physico-chemical properties are very different between a nanoparticle and a fine particle.
+Thus, the physicochemical properties of the same material are very different between a nanoparticle and a fine particle.

 A material that is harmless at “normal” size may not necessarily be harmless at “nano” size.
 Therefore, all toxicological studies must be redone when materials are in the form of nanoparticles.

-Not very reassuring to hear, but it is better to be aware to better anticipate.
+Not very reassuring to hear, but it is best to be informed to better anticipate.
 The study “Nanomaterials and nanoparticles: Sources and toxicity” illustrates the potential effects of nanoparticles at all levels of the human body.

-3D printers emit particles of different sizes and types depending on the filament and its extrusion temperature.
+Depending on the filament and extrusion temperature, 3D printers emit particles of different sizes and types.
 It is during the extrusion of plastic that particles are released in large quantities.

 An increased extrusion temperature will emit more particles.
-Therefore, thermosplastics based on petrochemical products like ABS emit more particles than those made from natural organic compounds like PLA.
+Therefore, thermoplastics based on petrochemical products like ABS emit more particles than those made from natural organic compounds like PLA.

 In 2013, the Illinois Institute of Technology measured the proportion of 3D printer nanoparticles.
-There are 20 to 100 times more nanoparticles from 10 to 116nm (gray squares) than particles beyond 116nm (violet triangles).
+There are 20 to 100 times more nanoparticles from 10 to 116nm (gray dots) than particles beyond 116nm (orange dots).

 The nanoparticles are not only more numerous but also lighter.
 The larger particles are also heavier.
 The filtration mechanisms will be different depending on the size and mass of the particles.

-- Printing with PLA did not release particles larger than 116 nm
+- Printing with PLA did not release any particles larger than 116 nm

 - In 20 minutes, 2 PLA printers increased the concentration of nanoparticles by 5 times